MizaGBF/GBFAL/docs.md

 - `subskills`: Object of ID and integer pairs for subskills (such as Wamdus' s1).
 The integer is unused.
 Paths: `sp/assets/item/ability/s/ID_N.jpg` where `N` can be **1** to **3**.
 - `buffs`: Object of ID (zfilled to string of length 4), data pairs for buff icons.
 If the element hasn't been updated, the data will be set to **0**.
 Otherwise, the data will be an array with the following format:
     - General format: A list of two lists, each containing file names. (`[[], [], [], [], [], [], [], [], [], []]`).
-    - Index 0: One file (the main one to be displayed on GBFAL).
-Path: `sp/ui/icon/status/x64/status_FILE.png`.
+    - Index 0: The first part of the filename.
+It should matches the ID without leading zeros.
-    - Index 1: Some valid suffixes for this buff.
-Because of the sheer number of possible variations, only a few of them are checked and stored.
-Path: `sp/ui/icon/status/x64/status_ID_suffix.png`.
+    - Index 1: Valid suffixes for this buff.
+Resulting path: `sp/ui/icon/status/x64/status_ZID_suffix.png` where `ZID` is the string at Index 0.
 - `eventthumb`: Object of ID and integer pairs for event thumbnail.
 For internal use only.
 The integer is set to **1** if it's used for an event.
 - `story`: Object of chapter ID (zfilled to string of length 3) and data pairs.
 If the element hasn't been updated, the data will be set to **0**.
 Otherwise, the data will be an array with the following format:
     - General format: A list of one single list, containing file names. (`[[]]`).